botder/Samsung-Galaxy-Book4-Edge/WINDOWS.md

 ## Download a Windows.iso

+> [!TIP]
+> If you don't know what ISO to use, then just use the ISO provided by Microsoft on their website.
+You can always upgrade the installed edition with a generic edition key.
+If you are looking for Windows 11 IoT Enterprise, then use the ISO from archive.isdn.network.

 > [!NOTE]
 > UUP dump does not provide an ISO file directly.
 You will receive a script that will build the ISO file for you, automatically.
 You can customize the script to a degree, for example, to integrate available updates.

+> [!WARNING]
+> Good luck with the UUP dump releases, because the Windows Setup always failed for me.
+If you really want to try out UUP dump, then make sure to edit the included `ConvertConfig.ini`.
+You have to set `wim2swm=1`, `UpdtBootFiles=1`, and `vwim2swm=1` to make the final ISO compatible with a FAT32 USB flash drive, and to use the new UEFI CA 2023 boot files (see KB5053484).

+> [!TIP]
+> You can use the *UUP dump* script to automatically install drivers.
+Edit the included `ConvertConfig.ini` and set `AddDrivers=1`.
+Create the subdirectory `Drivers\ALL` and then copy the contents of your driver pack there.

 - [Microsoft: Download Windows 11 for Arm-based PCs](https://www.microsoft.com/en-gb/software-download/windows11arm64)
     <sup>Official download from Microsoft for Windows 11 Arm64.</sup>